New York State Law

 sentence of imprisonment which requires a commitment to the department

-of correctional services upon a person who stands convicted of a
+of corrections and community supervision upon a person who stands

-controlled substance or marihuana offense, upon motion of the defendant,
+convicted of a controlled substance or marihuana offense, upon motion of

-the court may issue an order directing that the department of
+the defendant, the court may issue an order directing that the

-provided that the defendant is an eligible inmate, as described in
+the correction law, provided that the defendant is an eligible inmate,

-subdivision one of section eight hundred sixty-five of the correction
+as described in subdivision one of section eight hundred sixty-five of

-law.
-Notwithstanding the foregoing provisions of this subdivision, any
+the correction law.
+Notwithstanding the foregoing provisions of this

-defendant to be enrolled in such program pursuant to this subdivision
+subdivision, any defendant to be enrolled in such program pursuant to

-shall be governed by the same rules and regulations promulgated by the
+this subdivision shall be governed by the same rules and regulations

-rules and regulations establishing requirements for completion and such
+requirements for completion and such rules and regulations governing

 b. (i) In the event that an inmate designated by court order for